Hurt (T.I. song)

 "Hurt" is a song by American rapper T.I., released as the third official single from his fifth studio album T.I. vs. T.I.P.
 (2007).
 The hardcore hip hop song, produced by Danja, features guest appearances from fellow American rappers Busta Rhymes and Alfamega.

 Music video

 The song's music video premiered on BET's 106 & Park on October 3, 2007.
 The video for "Hurt" includes cameo appearances from Grand Hustle's Young Dro, Big Kuntry King, DJ Drama, P$C, Xtaci, Maino and Yelawolf.

 In other media

-The official remix features a new verse from fellow Atlanta-based rapper Young Jeezy.
+The official remix features new verses from Trae Tha Truth and fellow Atlanta-based rapper Young Jeezy.
+The remix appears on the former's 2008 mixtape "The Diary of Tha Truth".